Dear Red Wings: A goalie in the 1st round! Yzerman trades up for Sebastian Cossa

 The Cossa pick became the focus for the Red Wings on draft night, but let’s not forget it was Detroit’s second 1st-round pick of the night after they first selected Swedish defenseman Simon Edvinsson at 6th overall.

-Edvinsson is a native of Sweden.
-He’s 6-foot-5 and is described as a “detailed defender with high-level in-zone instincts, a tight neutral zone gap, well-timed physicality, and supporting instincts to match” by Elite Prospects.
+Edvinsson is 6-foot-5 and is described as a “detailed defender with high-level in-zone instincts, a tight neutral zone gap, well-timed physicality, and supporting instincts to match” by Elite Prospects.

 He played 10 games with Frölunda HC of the Swedish Hockey League this past season.